SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_new_features_1.md

 uid: General_Main_Release_10.3.0_new_features_1
 ---

-# General Main Release 10.3.0 – New features (part 1) - Preview
+# General Main Release 10.3.0 – Other new features (part 1) - Preview

 > [!IMPORTANT]
 > We are still working on this release.
 Some release notes may still be modified or moved to a later release.
 Check back soon for updates!